 Our clinic is open on Saturdays from 8 AM to 12 PM.

-If you would like to make appointment, please contact one of our Patient Coordinators via phone (845-519-7119) or via our online appointment form.
+If you would like to make appointment, please contact one of our Patient Coordinators via phone (845-519-7119).

 Our Patient Coordinators are Spanish-speaking and will keep all of your personal information confidential and private.
 They will assist you in obtaining the necessary paperwork to enroll as a patient at our clinic.

 Services Offered at La Casita de la Salud